“What?! A Gashadokuro?! You must be joking!”, Sakaki exclaimed.

 “Does the top brass in the Northern Region know what is happening here?”
 I asked.

 “No, they don’t.
 The regional government is falsifying reports and the people here are too weak to fight back.
 First the war with the North, which they ultimately lost and now famine because of a corrupt government.
-It’s a war we cannot seem to win.”
+The region is always destined to lose.”

 Come to think of it, very few travel to the south as they are considered “barbaric” and “unstable” as they have just been conquered by Raven Heart a decade back.
-Traditionally speaking, the South does not have Karma, they simply don’t have any.
-It is a miracle they survived through the ages a single kingdom.
+Traditionally speaking, the South does not have Karma, they simply don’t have any and no one knows why, be it historians or locals.
+It is a miracle they survived through the ages.

 “This is unforgivable.”, said Sakaki, clenching his fist.
 “Can’t we do anything about it, Karen?”

 That question caught me off guard.
 I’ve never seen him this furious, especially at someone, or an entire governing body whom he never met.
-That question was directed at me, I haven’t the slightest clue on how to respond.
+I haven’t the slightest clue on how to respond.

 He wants to help the people, he’s more than just killing demons.
 I guess he has grown a lot since we parted ways a few years back.